Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

-However, it is important to note that the flavor puzzle is related to the mass hierarchy among all three generations of up-type quarks ($u$, $c$, $t$), down-type quarks ($d$, $s$, $b$) and charged fermions ($e$, $\mu$, $\tau$).
-Therefore, direct measurements of the smaller Higgs couplings to the first two generations of the different sectors is also necessary.
+However, it is important to note that the flavor puzzle is related to the mass hierarchy among all three generations of up-type quarks ($u$, $c$, $t$), down-type quarks ($d$, $s$, $b$) and charged leptons ($e$, $\mu$, $\tau$).
+Therefore, direct measurements of the smaller couplings of the Higgs to the first two generations of the different sectors are also necessary.
 So far, only upper bounds on the corresponding signal strengths have been obtained~\cite{Aaboud:2017ojs, Khachatryan:2014aep, Perez:2015aoa, Aaboud:2017xnb},